TMeghaHarsha/Inventory-Management-System/README.md

 - **Module Not Found**: Verify all dependencies are installed by re-running `pip install -r requirements.txt`.
 - **Port Conflict**: If `http://127.0.0.1:5000` is in use, modify the port in `app.py` (e.g., `app.run(port=5001)`).
 - **SQL Errors**: Check pgAdmin’s Query Tool output for errors when running `ims_sql.sql`.

-## Contributing
-Feel free to fork this repository, make improvements, and submit pull requests.
-Report issues or suggest features via the Issues tab.

-## Contact
-For support, contact yasinkhilji28@gmail.com .